fbeaufume/microshop/README.md

   - Spring Boot app on port `8081` by default
 - `microshop-stock`:
   - Articles stock, used by the order service
-  - Uses an embedded in-memory MongoDB database that is reset each time the service starts
+  - Uses an embedded in-memory H2 database that is reset each time the service starts
   - Spring Boot app on port `8082` by default

 The technical services: